adrianabelinski/art-portfolio/_portfolio/mooscoop.md

 This design focuses on a mature look with its monochromatic color scheme.
 The design wasn't chosen because its didn't communicate the dairy aspect of the brand.
 <br>
 ![mooscoopdraft3]({{ "/assets/images/mooscoopdraft3.jpg" | relative_url }}){:class="full-width"}
-This theme focuses on the organic aspect of the brand with its use of earthly colors and "organic" shapes.
+This theme focuses on the organic aspect of the brand with its use of earthly colors and "organic" shapes.-->